basis-robotics/basis/README.md

 - **Customizable Message Transport**: Serialization and message transport are handled through plugins, enabling customization to meet project needs.
 Current support includes ROS and Protocol Buffers, with more options coming soon.
 - **Minimal Dependencies**: Basis minimizes external dependencies, simplifying OS upgrades and package updates, and resulting in smaller symbol files and reduced link times.
 - **Testing Support**: Run sub-system testing and integration testing easily in your CI pipeline.
 - **Deterministic Replay**: Guarantee consistent execution with deterministic replay, ensuring reproducible tests that you can confidently trust.
+See our blog post: [(Fixing) Determinism in Robotics Testing](https://basisrobotics.tech/2024/09/02/determinism/)

 Whether you're in the prototyping stage or ready for production, Basis provides the tools and flexibility you need to build reliable robotics applications.